webrtc/webrtc-org/experiments/rtp-hdrext/color-space/index.md

 Note, the byte order for all integers is big endian.

 See the standard SMPTE ST 2086 for more information about these entities.

+Notes: Extension shoud be present only in the last packet of video frames.
+If attached to other packets it should b e ignored.